1. How did you get started writing? When did you decide you wanted to be a writer?

 it was really unlikely to happen so I needed a backup career (my backup was actress - yes, I was a smart one).
 I was a senior in high school when I actually decided to major in writing at college and to try, no matter what happened.
 Shortly after that, The DUFF was signed my an agent and then a publisher.
 So I'm really, really happy I decided to take that risk and pursue a dream I knew might not ever happen.

 Really, any type of young adult.
 I love both fantasy and contemporary.
 I love dystopian and sci-fi, too.
 Usually, if there are teenagers involved in the story, I'm hooked.
-I will say, though, that usually a romance makes me love it
+I will say, though, that usually a romance makes me love it3 .Describe The DUFF in 3 words.

 even more.